JamesSanii9/Machine-Learning-Courses/Capstone-git/README.txt

-Capstone machine learning algorithm was written with minimal time due to dificulties in designing the dataset
+Capstone machine learning algorithm and UI was written with minimal time due to difficulties in designing the dataset